Article

 Just because you are not face-to-face with the seller does not mean you can’t ask all of those questions on your mind.

-If you are buying directly from an artist, make contact to have all your questions answered.
 Don’t be shy about asking until you are satisfied with all of the feedback.
 These questions can help you determine if doing business with this seller makes the most sense.

 Get experienced insurance know-how